nuru484/nuru484/README.md

 Hi, I'm **Nurudeen** from Ghana.
 I build production-grade web applications, but I'm really here because I'm obsessed with understanding how computers work at the lowest levels.

 **Background:**
 Self-taught developer who transitioned from graphic design to full-stack engineering through pure curiosity and necessity.
-No CS degree—just relentless learning and building.
+No CS degree, just relentless learning and building.

 👉 Check out my pinned repos for my latest projects.